BraedenKloke/os-kernel-simulator/README.md

 # Memory Management Simulation Instructions <a name="memory-simulation"></a>

-Simulation scenarios are located in `/resources/memory-simulation`.
+Simulation scenarios are located in `/resources/memory-simulation/`.

 Run the following script to execute the memory management simulation:

 ```
 ./scripts/sh/run-memory-simulation.sh
 ```

+Scenario results from the simulation can be found in `/out/memory-simulation/`